 Are the Bible’s Ten Commandments actual rules, or are they more like guidelines?
 Increasingly, people are questioning long-held beliefs about right and wrong.
 It’s tempting to wonder if the Ten Commandments, written thousands of years ago, still have relevance for us today.
 We can find ethical codes in other ancient religions and cultures, including the Law of Tehut, the code of Ur-Nammu, and the Code of Hammurabi.
 What is different about the commandments God gave to the ancient nation of Israel, and how do they point us to the one true God today?

-In this series, CCCDiscover will look at each of the Ten Commandments, exploring a commandment’s meaning, the ways people fail to keep it, and the ways Jesus obeyed it on our behalf.
+In this series, CCCDiscover will look at each of the Ten Commandments, exploring its meaning, the ways people fail to keep it, and the ways Jesus kept it on our behalf.

 Let’s start with the first commandment: